podium-lib/client/README.md

 ### .load()

 Loads an Array of manifests, provided by `.dump()`, into the client.
-If any of the items in the loaded Array contains a key which already are in the cache the entry in the cache will be overwritten.
+If any of the items in the loaded Array contains a key which is already in the cache the entry in the cache will be overwritten.

 If any of the entries in the loaded Array are not compatible with the format which `.dump()` exports, they will not be inserted into the cache.

-Returns and Array with the keys which was inserted into the cache.
+Returns an Array with the keys which were inserted into the cache.

 ## Events

-The client emit the following events:
+The client emits the following events:

 ### change

 When there is a change in version number between the cached manifest held by the client and the manifest on the remote source.

-The event will fire after the a new version of the manifest on the remote source is fetched.
+The event will fire after a new version of the manifest on the remote source is fetched.

 Emits the new manifest.